 Join our community of writers and readers at our Grace & Truth Christian Blog Link-Up as we uplift and inspire one another. #graceandtruth #graceandtruthbloglinkup #christianbloglinkup Share on X

-Join us for this inspiring session via Zoom on Saturday, April 5, 2025, at 9:00 AM (Mountain Time).
+Join us for this inspiring session led by Maree Dee, founder of Embracing Faith & Mental Illness, via Zoom on Saturday, May 3, 2025, at 9:00 AM (Mountain Time).

 Love the acronym and practical suggestions!